LisaCR01/README-generator/Develop/README-generated.md

   | [Tests](#tests)               |
   | [Questions](#questions)       |

-  ## Description
-  blah blah blah
   ## Installation
   npm i
   ## Usage
   There is no important information.
   ## License
-  GNU GPL 3.0
+  The license is:MIT
   ## Contribution
-  Users can not contribute
+  Users can contribute
   ## Tests
   npm test
   ## Questions